 - You will be taken into the scanner room and made as comfortable as possible on the table.
 Straps and pillows may be used to help maintain the correct position or to help you hold still during the exam.
 You may be given an injection of a contrast medium into a vein in your arm.
-The table will be moved slowly to position the part of your body under investigation within the gantry, or 'doughnut'. - The MRT will return to the control room but you will be able to talk to them via an intercom and they will be able to see you throughout the duration of the scan.
+The table will be moved slowly to position the part of your body under investigation within the 'doughnut'. - The MRT will retire to the control room but you will be able to talk to them via an intercom, and they will be watching you all the time.
 When you enter the CT scanner, special lights may be used to ensure that you are properly positioned.
 With modern CT scanners, you will only hear slight buzzing, clicking and whirring sounds as the CT scanner revolves during the course of the scan. - During the scan, you may be asked to hold your breath or not swallow while each image is being produced.
-This is essential to produce high quality scans without motion artefact, which can obscure detail.
 However, if you feel any discomfort or apprehension, please mention it immediately to the MRT.